paulcacheux/sr_playlist_proxy/README.md

 This project is a media proxy between a media player (VLC for example) and the actual media server.

+## Absolute URLs rewriting

+Absolute URLs would normally exit the proxy simply because the media player would connect directly to the new base URL.
+To manage this, the proxy will rewrite the playlist URLs with relative ones, containing the original URL as a base64 path segment, following a trigger segment that should be unique enough (`relative_to_absolute_proxy_path` by default).

 ## Dependencies
 - Rust